 Curriculum

-Before you can start coding in Python, you need to install it on your computer.
-In this section, we will cover:
+Before you can start writing some Python code, you would need to install some software on your computer.

 By the end of this section, you should have Python fully installed and ready to use.